 What’s the right grind size for a percolator?

-Most percolators will call for a medium-coarse grind, slightly finer perhaps than you’d use for traditional French press but not so fine that particles will fall through the perforated filter screen.
+Most percolators will call for a medium-coarse grind size, slightly finer perhaps than you’d use for traditional French press but not so fine that particles will fall through the perforated filter screen.
 This will also help control the extraction rate as the coffee grounds will come in contact with brewing water time and time again; too fine a grind would easily and quickly become over-extracted.

 Our percolator recipe